MegaManSec/Security-Solutions/IP-Address-Validation.md

 # IPv4

-To validate IPv4 addresses, the following two expressions work well.
+The following two expressions conform to the restrictions of standard IPv4 addresses.

 With PCRE: